 AdHive vs. Sapien.
 Both are social-construct ICOs, each with their own focus.
-Why should you be paying attention to them?

 AdHive’s ICO is set to begin on February 21, 2018.

 Setting up advertising campaigns or one-offs with various platforms, websites, blogs, etc., takes a long time and requires a lot of negotiating.
-AdHive automates this process and increases its efficiency, allowing advertisers to get content placed on an unlimited number of channels.
+AdHive wants to automate this process and increases its efficiency, allowing advertisers to get content placed on an unlimited number of channels.
 AdHive’s AI will directly contact all social influencers that produce relevant content for the ad campaign.
 The time it would take to place an ad through AdHive with 50 different social influencers is the same amount of time it would take to contact just one influencer.

 All transactions on AdHive are processed with AdHive’s token, ADH.
 This includes all of AdHive’s revenues.
 The number of ADH tokens that were initially created for the ICO is all that will be created ever.
 Any unsold ADH tokens will be destroyed after the token sale ends.

 How does AdHive work?
 It’s simple.
 First, you, as the advertiser, launch your campaign through AdHive and allocate the amount you want to spend.
 Then, AdHive’s AI finds the appropriate influencers; these influencers are contacted and can choose to accept the campaign.
 When an influencer accepts, the AI will then be able to track when the influencer publishes the native ad, which is often via their YouTube channel or Instagram page.
 The AI has been designed to recognize when the ad message appears in the video and the payment to the influencer can then be processed.
 This is done through an Ethereum smart contract, the influencer receiving ADH tokens as payment.